Jonathon-A/AIDriver/README.md

 At the start of the episode:

--Spawn at start position with some randomness and facing forwards
+-Spawn at start position with some randomness and facing forwards with zero velocity and in gear 0

 Observations:

--12 spherecasts equally spaced around the vehicle
+-12 spherecasts equally spaced around the vehicle that detect barriers

+-3 spherecasts equally spaced infront of the vehicle that detect waypoints

+-Signed angle between car and waypoint foward vectors

+-Velocity of car

 Actions: